 3. What are your fees for therapy?

-My fees for therapy depend on the service.
-I offer 50-minute individual therapy and relationship/family therapy sessions for $150, and I also offer extended 80-minute sessions.
+I offer both individual therapy and relationship/couples therapy sessions for $225.
 I also offer a sliding scale depending on your financial need, as I try to make sure those seeking support can afford services.
+Please reach out to me even if you need to request a sliding scale fee, and I will do my very best to accommodate you.
 I can also offer referrals should you require consistent lower-cost therapy.
 Additionally, I also offer some spots for other marriage and family therapist interns and social work interns at a discounted rate, depending on availability.
 I currently accept cash, check, and all major credit cards, and I do not accept insurance in my practice at this time.
 However, provided your insurance covers out-of-network mental health benefits, I can provide you with a "superbill" that you can submit to your own insurance for potential reimbursement.